Trey Mancini Player Props: Cubs vs. Dodgers

-After batting .190 with a home run, a walk and seven RBI in his past 10 games, Trey Mancini and the Chicago Cubs take on the Los Angeles Dodgers (who will start Michael Grove) at 7:40 PM ET on Thursday.
+On Friday, Trey Mancini (.220 batting average in his past 10 games, with a double, a home run, a walk and four RBI) and the Chicago Cubs face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
+First pitch is at 2:20 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Athletics.
+In his most recent appearance, he had two hits (going 2-for-4 with a double) against the Dodgers.

 Trey Mancini Game Info & Props vs. the Dodgers